 One simple method to make sure that college students understand the responsibilities they assume when they sign the lease is to go through the lease with them.
 Sitting down with the college students and making it clear to them what the rules are and what the consequences are if they violate those rules.

 What should I add to the lease to protect my property when renting to college students?

 How can I minimize the wear and tear that comes with renting college students?

 Remember, with some college students, it is their first time living outside of their parents’ home.
-Some landlords handout a simple “How-To” sheet that features basic homecare tips such as: not pouring grease down the sink, not putting dishwashing liquid in the dishwasher or washing machine (if you have them on the premise), or not flushing condoms or feminine hygiene products down the toilet.
+Some landlords handout a simple “How-To” sheet that features basic homecare tips such as: not pouring grease down the sink, not putting dishwashing liquid in the dishwasher or washing machine (if you have them on the premise), or not flushing objects down the toilet.

 What should I do about security deposits?